nathankitchen/azunit/README.md

 npm install azunit
 ```

-Next you will need to create a Service Principal and assign it *Reader* permissions on the Azure Subscription(s) that you want to test.
-Full instructions can be found [here](https://github.com/Azure/azure-sdk-for-node/blob/master/Documentation/Authentication.md#service-principal-authentication).

 Then create some JS files to run the tests.
 Call the global function `test` passing a test title, and provide a function to test resources.
 When creating tests, a productive workflow is often to sign in to Microsoft [Resource Explorer](https://resources.azure.com) and navigate to the resources you want to test.
 Find the properties you are interested in, and write tests to validate them.

 ``` javascript